 Her sound is equally upbeat, setting her message against a backdrop of mandolin, banjo, and steel guitar in a sound Taylor describes as “a good blend of country music with a dash of pop.”
 Though she counts Kacey Musgraves as her greatest influence, Taylor’s positivity and “never speaking badly about others” in her music set her apart from other artists.
 She explains that she doesn’t like to use her lyrics to tear people down, even if they hurt her.
 Though she’ll talk about it in her songs, she instead wants to focus on the good that can come in recovering from a bad situation.
 While many other artists focus on sadness, wallowing, and cool revenge lyrics (which Taylor admits she loves), she believes in accentuating the positive.
 “A lot of times I’ve fallen into self-pity and sadness over breakups when in reality, the breakups were blessings,” she says.
 “It’s a reminder for myself and others that good things come after the storm passes.”

 Taylor got her start singing as a child in musical theatre and picked up writing and playing guitar in college.
 Now she anticipates the release of her new single, “Table for One Drinking for Two.”
 She wrote the song after a bad dating experience with a guy she met at a bar during a writer’s round a few years ago.
 “It was the closest thing I ever had to love at first sight.
 I don’t believe in love at first sight, but meeting him sure felt like it,” she explains.
 “We ended up staying up until the sun rose, talking all night and bar hopping together.
-It was a weird whirlwind romance until it wasn’t.”
-She had come up with the hook after seeing it on Instagram, and when the experience ended in her getting hurt, she wrote the song with that in mind.
+It was a weird whirlwind romance until it wasn’t. do i need a prescription for ivermectin in canada ” She had come up with the hook after seeing it on Instagram, and when the experience ended in her getting hurt, she wrote the song with that in mind.
 “I had to remind myself that I am better off without someone I barely knew that literally left me standing on a corner crying at 2 am in a city I visited once.
 I thought to myself that I could rewrite our history about that night and how I could’ve spent my time having a better time by myself.
 A lot of times I think about the what-ifs.
 This song isn’t about what-ifs; it’s about learning to care about your happiness more and being your badass single self.”

 That’s an idea she tries to put forth in all of her songs.
 When asked where the inspiration for her songwriting comes from, she says she draws on personal experience and feelings and has a hard time writing about things she has not dealt with personally.
 “I like to first get over the heartbreak, so I am in a clearer headspace when writing,” she says of her process.
 “I like to write my songs in the sense of my future self, giving my younger self advice.”
 In that, she hopes to convey a positive message to listeners, to let them know that “everything happens for a reason, both good and bad.”